 Possible factors

-For identifying the possible factors associated with ECD status, a set of independent such as child’s age, sex, place of residence (urban vs rural), geographical location (division), educational level of mothers (secondary complete or higher, secondary incomplete, primary complete, & primary incomplete), wealth index (richest, middle, & poorest) [24], religion (Islam and others), household head’s sex, household head’s ethnicity (Bengali and others), mother’s age, early childhood diseases, nutritional status (underweight, stunting, wasting, and overweight), early childhood educational program, mother stimulation, father stimulation, other stimulation, salt iodization, books, toys, sanitation facility (unimproved and improved) [23], access of media (television, newspaper or radio), and child punishment was used.
+For identifying the possible factors associated with ECD status, a set of independent factors such as child’s age, sex, place of residence (urban vs rural), geographical location (division), educational level of mothers (secondary complete or higher, secondary incomplete, primary complete, and primary incomplete), wealth index (richest, middle, and poorest) [24], religion (Islam and others), household head’s sex, household head’s ethnicity (Bengali and others), mother’s age, early childhood diseases, nutritional status (underweight, stunting, wasting, and overweight), early childhood educational program, mother stimulation, father stimulation, other stimulation, salt iodization, books, toys, sanitation facility (unimproved and improved) [23], access of media (television, newspaper or radio), and child punishment was used.

 Some additional explanations for some variables are as follows: the WHO recommends using three anthropometric indices to assess a child's nutritional status: height-for-age z-score (HAZ), weight-for-age z-score (WAZ), and weight-for-height z-score (WHZ) [2].
 If the WHZ, HAZ, or WAZ was less than -2, the child was classified as wasted, stunted, or underweight.
-A child was considered overweight if his or her WHZ was greater than +2.
-[22].
+A child was considered overweight if his or her WHZ was greater than +2 [22].
 Early childhood diseases were categorized into “yes” if the mother’s (or caretaker’s) of the child reported that the child had such symptoms (diarrhoea, symptoms of acute respiratory infection or fever), otherwise “no”.
 To measure stimulation in this study, the involvement of adults in the household with children in the following activities: reading books or looking at picture books with children, telling stories, singing songs, taking children outside the home, compound, or yard, playing with children, and spending time with children naming, counting, or drawing objects [19, 20].
 We categorized “yes” if (fathers/mothers/others) have participated in any one activity with their children, otherwise “no”.
 Inadequate supervision is defined as a child under the age of five who has been left alone or under the supervision of another child under the age of ten for more than one hour at least once in the previous week [19, 20].
 Salt iodization was categorised into “yes” if the iodine level was between 0 and 15 ppm or above 15 ppm and “no” if the iodine level was 0 ppm or no salt in the house [19, 20].
-If a child aged 1 to 14 years has been subjected to physical or psychological abuse by caregivers in the previous month, he or she is considered to have been subjected to child punishment [19, 20].
+If a child aged 1 to 14 years had subjected to physical or psychological abuse by caregivers in the previous month, he or she was considered to subjected to child punishment [19, 20].

 Statistical Analysis

-To assess the relationship between ECD status and other factors, first, a bivariate analysis with the chi-square test was used.
-The univariate [unadjusted] and multivariable [adjusted] logistic regression models were fitted separately for the 2012 and 2019 MICS survey data..
-In univariate analyses, one variable added at a time in the logistic regression model and for the adjusted model, all possible variables added together in the model.
+To assess the relationship between ECD status and other factors, first, a bivariable analysis was used.
+The univariable multi-level [unadjusted] and multivariable multi-level [adjusted] logistic regression models were fitted separately for the 2012 and 2019 MICS survey data.
+In univariable analyses, one variable added at a time in the multi-level logistic regression model and for the adjusted model, all possible variables added together in the model.
 To account for the complex survey design, we utilized the Svyset tool in Stata (StataCorp LP, College Station, Texas).
-We can employ design features like the primary sampling unit (PSU), stratum, cluster, and sample weight with the Svyset command [25].
+We employed survey weight in all analysis by design features like the primary sampling unit (PSU), stratum, cluster, and sample weight with the Svyset command [25].